SimMarkt/PLC_Meth/README.md

 | `type` | The variable/constant types are declared by `b`/`B` (boolean), `i`/`I` (integer), and `r`/`R` (real), or by special types defined in `Global.typ`.|
 | `description` | Every variable/constant features a short descriptions or abbreviation for identification.|

+The alarm system with *mapp AlarmX* requires a text message for every warning and error.
+These messages are morover stored in `LocalizableTexts.tmx`.

 ---

 ## Installation and Usage

-Follow these steps to install and run the project:
+Follow these steps to load and use the project:

 ```bash
 # Clone the repository